thenerdery/dot-net-standards/Front_End_Boilerplate.md

 cd $(ProjectDir)_static

 if "$(ConfigurationName)" == "Debug" (
-   echo "Running front-end debug build" build.cmd
+   echo "Running Front-End debug build" build.cmd
 ) else (
-   echo "Running front-end release build" build.cmd --prod
+   echo "Running Front-End release build" build.cmd --prod
 )
 ```

 ## Passing Server-Side Values to JavaScript

-Now that we have the front-end assets (CSS, JS, Images, etc) being built and
+Now that we have the Front-End assets (CSS, JS, Images, etc) being built and
 properly sent to the correct directory in the back-end framework, one of the
 remaining integration pain-points is how to integrate JavaScript in with the
 back-end.
 This includes a couple things: